-You may feel a need for independence as you grow older.
-However, you may need extra time and help to make the transition from school to post-secondary education a success.
+You may want to be independent as you grow older.
+Many teens need extra time and help to make the transition from school to post-secondary education.

 How can the IEP help?

 If you have an Individualized Education Plan (IEP), public schools are required by law to have and carry out a transition plan at age 14.
 This plan includes activities to help you get ready for life after high school.
 It is important that you take part in the IEP process.